Get started by searching below:

 In these cases, it may be best to connect with an experienced nursing home attorney.
 A skilled lawyer may be able to help you file a lawsuit to hold the negligent nursing home accountable.
 This can mean financial compensation and justice.

-Find out if you are eligible right now with a free case evaluation.
+Find out if you may be eligible for compensation right now with a free case review.

 Quick Facts: Ombudsman Nursing Homes

-Below are the most recent facts and figures from the National Long-Term Care Ombudsman Resource Center.
-The information reflects 2022 data from the National Ombudsman Reporting System (NORS).
+Below are the latest facts and figures from the National Long-Term Care Ombudsman Resource Center.
+The information reflects 2023 data from the National Ombudsman Reporting System (NORS).

 Ombudsman nursing home programs: